 - 2Range, MPG, CO2 & chargingFigures for the Porsche Panamera hybrid are impressive, but how close you come to achieving them will depend on your driving style

-- 6Practicality & boot space - currently readingThe Panamera hybrid isn't quite as practical or spacious as a conventional luxury saloon, but as a 'four-door sports car' it does very well
+- 6Boot space, seating & practicality - currently readingThe Panamera hybrid isn't quite as practical or spacious as a conventional luxury saloon, but as a 'four-door sports car' it does very well